JTB Consulting is South Africa's Leading Business Plan Company

 You can gain valuable information about your objective’s chances by viewing each of the four elements of the SWOT analysis – strengths, weaknesses, opportunities and threats – independently or in combination.
 For example, identified threats in the business environment, such as new government regulations regarding a product design or the introduction of competing products, might alert the business owner that a proposed investment in a new manufacturing production line should be more carefully evaluated.

 In addition, an awareness of a company’s weakness, such as a lack of qualified employees, might suggest a need to consider outsourcing particular functions.
-In turn, opportunities such as the availability of low-interest loans for startups might encourage the entrepreneur to pursue the development of a new product to meet rising customer demand.
+In turn, opportunities such as the availability of low-interest loans for startups might encourage the entrepreneur to develop a new product to meet rising customer demand.
 In contrast, identified strengths, such as extensive experience in an industry experiencing rapid international growth, might suggest the need to partner with foreign companies.

 Advantage: Data Integration

 A SWOT analysis requires combining quantitative and qualitative information from several sources.
-Access to a range of data from multiple sources improves enterprise-level planning and policy-making, enhances decision-making, improves communication and helps to coordinate operations.
+Access to a range of data from multiple sources improves enterprise-level planning and policy-making, enhances decision-making, improves communication, and helps coordinate operations.

 Advantage: Simplicity